Tree Protection Plans for Construction in Sydney: Current AS 4970 Guide

 3. Development Approval Integration

-Tree protection plans typically integrate with development approval processes:
+Tree protection plans typically integrate with development application processes:

 - DA submission: Plans often required as part of development application documentation